 You will find the guidelines on tuwien.ac.at (only in German).

-At the beginning of one’s studies, the question wheter to write a cumulative dissertation or to create a monograph should be thought of.
+At the beginning of your studies, you should ask yourself whether you want to write a cumulative dissertation or a monograph.
 When doing so, the following should be kept in mind:

 - Does it make sense to produce a cumulative dissertation in my field of study or for my specific topic?

 - Can the obligatory number of publications (three, see below) be reached within the available period of time?

 - Does the supervisor and the dean of studies agree in producing a cumulative dissertation?

 One doesn’t have to ultimately decide what type of thesis to create at the very beginning of the studies, but rather when it is time to write down the thesis.
 Furthermore, the type can be changed at any given time in a mutal agreement of student and supervisor.

 It is highly recommended to gather some information about the customs at the department to avoid trouble when submitting the thesis.

 The following text is a summary of the current guidelines.
 It is hereby clarified that the only valid text is the German one, published in the above mentioned Bulletin.